EDIorg/data-package-best-practices/docs/_posts/2019-11-21-using-bookdown.md

 ## Guidelines
 - Chapters are defined by the the presence of first-level heading `#`.
+- Chapter organization is controlled by a configuration file ( `_bookdown.yml` )
+- a navigation menu can be added ( `_output.yml` )
 - Each Rmd or md file contains one chapter
 - the search function (in header) only works once files are on a server. it searches both text and code blocks.

 ## Steps (details TBD)
-1. edit markdown (tbd: in a fork-PR? branch?)
+1. edit markdown (tbd: via fork-PR? branch?)
-1. review, e.g. by BP committee or other, accept changes
+1. review, e.g. by BP committee or other; accept changes
 1. build book(s) - output sent to docs
    1. TBD: single script.
 1. add-commit-push (originals and docs)
-1. TBD: need guidelines for when a PDF is warranted (fixed doc was requested for EML section, maybe others)
+    1. TBD: see repo issues labeled "BP Committee")

 ## Other stuff you might need. also notes. some to be dropped
-- how to pandoc ?
+- how to pandoc (find a link, maybe)
 - how to handle citations with bib
 - how to handle the left menu
   - within books
-  - index page does not have to be a book

 - how to drop numbering!
   - this: `## Metadata concept {-}`